Pewter Care and Maintenance

 - Next, take a wide-angle photo that shows the entire countertop.

 - Then, take a close-up photo of each problem area (showing the quarter in each close-up).
-This is standard in most of the home improvement industry.

 - Email photos to email@example.com.
 After the photos are received, our Service Department will reply back with resolution options.